nishadtupe/MS-BDAA-FA18-Project/notebook.md

 # Week Fri 11/23/18 - Thu 11/29/18

-* Create Cloud Ubuntu VM on digital ocean cloud services.
+* Create Cloud Ubuntu VM on *DigitalOcean* *Cloud* platform.
-* Developed and tested the MongoDB Installation and CSV Import to MongoDB script.
+* Developed and tested the MongoDB Installation and CSV Import to MongoDB using *bash script*.
-* Installed Anaconda Python distribution on Digital Ocean VM.
+* Installed Anaconda Python distribution on *DigitalOcean* VM.
 * Corrected the references in the paper.md
-* Developed to script to push the csv data Cloud instance using PyMongo.
+* Developed to ptyhon script to push the csv data Cloud instance using PyMongo.
 * Working on Implementing Machine Learning algorithm.

 # Week Fri 11/16/18 - Thu 11/22/18

 * Exploratory Analysis on Kickstarter Project using Python and Jupyter Notebook
 * Literature review of Kickstarter Project.
-* Created MongoDB Atlas Cloud Instances,created users.
+* Created *MongoDB Atlas* Cloud Instance and cluster,created users.
 * Developed to script to push the csv data Cloud instance using PyMongo.
 * Attended the Office Hours to seek guidance on deploying Apps.

 # Week Fri 11/9/18 - Thu 11/15/18

 * Added the examples to the MongoDB section of the paper.
-* Installed configured docker,docker-compose and tried to build containers.
+* Installed configured *Docker,Docker-Compose* and tried to build containers.
 * Performed the project research and design analysis.
 * Corrected the references in MongoDB Section.